WHO WE ARE

 Diana Dobre

-Diana joined European Metals in 2021 and supports European Metals Chemical management department and Business development.
+Diana joined European Metals in 2021 and supports European Metals Health, Environment and Chemicals department and Business development.

 She covered several professional roles such as office manager, financial and procurement officer, project manager working in different sectors like IT, legal and digital sector and skills for a variety of.